 Please refer to the Regulations Manual, Section 3.3 GSDCA HD/ED Control Scheme for information about the scheme.
 This details the procedure for x-raying, results, qualifications, re-submission of x-rays, appeals and the publication of statistics etc.

 Notice to GSD Breeders about Requirements to Comply with HD/ED Control Schemes to enable ANKC Litter Registrations.
-For the regulations for registering a litter please click on this link below to the ANKC website.
+For the regulations for registering a litter please click on this link below to the Dogs Australia website.
+(See ANKC Regulation 8.8.4 re litter registration limitations.)

 Hip and Elbow certificate